Sorrell: Ad king who shaped an industry

-WPP's Sir Martin Sorrell turned a small firm into a global titan
+WPP's Sir Martin Sorrell turned a tiny firm into a global titan

 Sir Martin Sorrell, who resigned as chief executive of advertising giant WPP at the weekend, once said he would "carry on until they carry me out of the glue factory".